konstantinengelmayer/Academic_CV/content/_index.md

           date_end: '2023-08-31'
           description: |2-
             Responsibilities include:
-            * Development of QGIS plugin to automate parts of heavy rain fall modelling
+            * Development of QGIS plugins to automate parts of heavy rain fall modelling
-            * revising the risk assessments of rivers in North Rhine-Westphalia based on the damage caused by the 2021 century flood
+            * Revising the risk assessments of rivers in North Rhine-Westphalia based on the damage caused by the 2021 century flood
         - title: Student assistant
           company: Philipps University Marburg
           company_url: 'https://www.uni-marburg.de/en/fb19'